thor-mang/thor_mang_install/README.md

 . ~/thor/setup.bash
 </pre>

-Open new terminal before starting to work on THORMANG software.
+Open a new terminal before starting to work on THORMANG software.

 ## Install Gazebo Simulation